 Your self-assessment will help you figure out how far you need to go to achieve CMMC compliance.
 From there, you can map out what you need to do to meet CMMC.

-PreVeil recently enabled a small-to-medium defense contractor to achieve a perfect score of 110/110 on a Joint Surveillance Voluntary Assessment (JSVA).
+PreVeil recently enabled a small-to-medium defense contractor to achieve CMMC compliance with a perfect score of 110 on their assessment.
 The game-changer for this organization was the use of an enclave for CUI.

-Originally, the organization used Microsoft O365 for its email and file-sharing needs.
-Microsoft 0365 does not support CMMC compliance.
+Originally, the organization used Microsoft O365 for its email and file-sharing needs but Microsoft O365 does not support CMMC compliance.
 Rather than overhauling their entire system, the organization created an enclave for the fewer than 50 employees that handle CUI.
 From there, they added PreVeil for email and file-sharing.

-To learn more about how this organization achieved CMMC-readiness, see the full case study here.
+To learn more about how this organization achieved CMMC compliance, read the full case study here.

 Small- to medium-sized businesses are used to having to work smarter than the big guys.
 Enclaves are a key way of doing exactly that.
 The use of enclaves can help small-medium contractors mitigate compliance costs and secure a competitive advantage.